+Students develop higher level reading skills improving student understanding and retention of sophisticated reading materials.
+Group and individual activities will help students increase their vocabulary, comprehension, critical reading, and content reading skills, and develop an appreciation of reading as a source of education and enjoyment.
 For students who need to further develop their critical/analytical reading skills.
-Course work emphasizes development of higher level reading skills improving student understanding and retention of sophisticated reading materials.
-Group and individual activities will help students increase their vocabulary, comprehension, critical reading, and content reading skills, and develop an appreciation of reading as a source of education and enjoyment.
-Prerequisites: COMPASS score 66-78 in reading or RD 80.
+Prerequisite: COMPASS score 66-78 in reading or RD 80.
 Concurrent enrollment in HD 50 recommended.
-FALL 2009, 2010; WINTER 2010, 2011; SPRING 2010, 2011